imabeastdrew/resybot/docs/runbook.md

 ## Rerun a job
 - Comment on the PR: `/resbot resolve`
 - Server enqueues a new runner container for that PR.
+- If the PR has no conflicts, the runner exits immediately (no Codex, no push).

 ## Abort a running job
 - Stop the runner container on the host (e.g., `docker ps` then `docker stop <id>`)